 MY APPROACH

 Relationships and life can be challenging.
 Sometimes it feels easier to walk away or shut down.
 Courage entails choosing connection and curiosity instead.
-I am passionate about helping you improve your communication skills, working with relationships where trust needs to be rebuilt, and am experienced with helping couples listen to each other in a deeper way, increasing connection and decreasing conflict.
-I also work with individuals and families who are adjusting to divorce, co-parenting/blended families, chronic illness/disability, grief, substance abuse disorders, and LGBTQ issues.
+I am passionate about helping you improve your communication skills, working with relationships where trust needs to be rebuilt, and am experienced with helping people listen to others in a deeper way, increasing connection and decreasing conflict.
+I also work with individuals, couples and families who are adjusting to divorce, need help setting and enforcing boundaries, co-parenting/blended families, working through and healing from infidelity, substance abuse disorders, and parenting issues.
 All parts of you are welcome here.

 I am an active listener who calmly uses curiosity and thoughtfulness to explore your emotional patterns.
 We will work together to identify problematic issues, and work collaboratively towards resolving them in a safe, nonjudgmental atmosphere.
 In relationship therapy I will watch, stop you, listen and help you to access emotions to help you reconnect with your partner.
-I have extensive training in EFT-C (Emotion Focused Couple Therapy), in addition to being certified in EMDR for trauma.
-I also draw from Psychodynamic Theory, Attachment theory, and the Gottman Method, incorporating interpersonal neurobiology into my practice.
-I am in the midst of completing Level 1 PACT training, which is neurobiology for couples.
+I am PACT Level 1 trained, which is a fusion of attachment theory, developmental neuroscience, and arousal regulation.
+PACT has a reputation for effectively treating the most challenging couples.
+I have completed an externship in EFT-C (Emotion Focused Couple Therapy), am Gottman and Terry Real informed, as well as EMDR certified.

 ABOUT ME

-I grew up in Canada, lived in Vancouver, BC, Toronto, and Sao Paulo Brazil, but have called Portland home for the past 22 years.
-I have always worked as a helper, and am passionate about my children, animals, travel, pickleball, the beach, and spending time with friends, usually finding new restaurants.
+I grew up in Canada, and spent two years living in Brazil after moving to Portland in 2002.
+I am passionate about my adult children, animals, travel, pickleball, the beach, and spending time with friends, usually finding new restaurants.
+I am a volunteer therapist for Camp Erin, a yearly summer grief camp for children through Providence Hospice program.
+I also love finding recipes online, saving them, and then never making them!
+I believe that humor, where appropriate, can be therapeutic.
 I am curious about different cultures, believe in speaking up about things that matter, and feel very fortunate to do this career that I love.

 EDUCATION

 I have a Master’s Degree in Counseling from Portland State University.
-I am a Licensed Professional Counselor, and a Certified Rehabilitation Counselor.
-I have completed an externship in Emotionally Focused Couples Therapy, and am certified in EMDR.
-I also hold a Bachelor’s Degree from Simon Fraser University (Canada) in Criminology.
+I am a Licensed Professional Counselor, and a former Certified Rehabilitation Counselor and Certified Alcohol and Drug Counselor.
+I have completed an externship in Emotionally Focused Couples Therapy, am Level 1 trained in PACT therapy (neurobiology for couples), and am certified in EMDR.
+I have a Bachelor’s Degree from Simon Fraser University (Canada).
 I previously worked as an Assistant Professor and an Adjunct Professor in the Counselor Education program at Portland State University.
 As a Licensed Professional Counselor, I am also required to participate in ongoing trainings in ethics and multicultural issues.
-I am committed to continually learning and expanding my knowledge on racial and LGBTQ equity issues.
+I am committed to continually learning and expanding my knowledge on racial and LGBTQIA+ equity issues.

 WHAT IS A REHABILITATION COUNSELOR?